yorgoon/DiffE/README.md

 ## Pre-trained Model Evaluation
 ### Download
-The pre-trained model and testset for subject2 is provided [here (model & testset)](https://file.io/8HhVpAdBzfXy) for download.
+The pre-trained model and testset for subject 2 is provided [here (model & testset)](https://file.io/8HhVpAdBzfXy) for download.

 ### Evaluation
 Here's an example command to run the script: